wdk-docs/jsdoc-docs/source/about/configuring-jsdoc.rst

-See the `plugin reference <about-plugins.html>`__ for further information, and look in `JSDoc’s plugins directory <https://github.com/jsdoc3/jsdoc/tree/master/plugins>`_ for the plugins built into JSDoc.
+See the :ref:`plugins` for further information, and look in `JSDoc’s plugins directory`_ for the plugins built into JSDoc.

 You can configure the Markdown plugin by adding a ``markdown`` object to your configuration file.
-See `Configuring the Markdown Plugin <plugins-markdown.html>`__ for details.
+See :ref:`plugins-markdown` for details.

 Specifying recursion depth
 --------------------------

 The ``recurseDepth`` option controls how many levels deep JSDoc will recursively search for source files and tutorials.
 This option is available in JSDoc 3.5.0 and later.
-This option is used only if you also specify the ``-r`` `command-line flag <about-commandline.html>`__, which tells JSDoc to recursively search for input files.
+This option is used only if you also specify the ``-r`` :ref:`command-line`, which tells JSDoc to recursively search for input files.

 .. code-block:: js